Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Public protection rating:  1/5, +1 with panarchialization, +1 with leisure subsidies, +2 with distributed intelligence
 	13. Technological smoothness:  2/5
 	14. Technological extremophilia:  5/5
+	15. Stress/Boredom rating:  4/5 (Stressful), -1 with Distributed Intelligence
-	15. Kind of person most protected:  Residents of virtual worlds; Imperials (with distributed intelligence)
+	16. Kind of person most protected:  Residents of virtual worlds; Imperials (with distributed intelligence)
+	17. Special categories:  Anti-Popular, Homogenizing, Nightmare
+	18. Conversion potential:  Empire<->Panarchy (with distributed intelligence)
 31. Artificial Dreamtime
 	1. Mechanism proposal:  Blocks all lies.
 	2. Mechanism proposal:  Reveals the desires of all people to all people.